syahmi-k2/Smart-Mosque-Automation-System-Using-IoT/README.md

-## 🧠 Introduction

-This project was developed as part of a **team-based engineering design project**, focusing on solving real-world engineering problems through system integration and practical implementation.
+This project was developed as part of a team-based engineering design project, focusing on solving real-world engineering problems through system integration and practical implementation.

 The project involves:
 - System design and planning
-- Hardware and/or software integration
+- Hardware and software integration
 - Testing and validation

----

 ## 👨‍💼 My Role (Project Leader)